-So, you’ve managed to find your way to Haarlem, Netherlands, otherwise known as ‘little Amsterdam’.
-However, now that you’ve landed in the picturesque streets, you’re likely wondering: what can I do in Haarlem?
+So, you’ve found your way to Haarlem, Netherlands, otherwise known as ‘little Amsterdam’.
+However, now that you’ve landed in the picturesque streets, you’re likely wondering: what is there to do in Haarlem?

 You’re in luck, as the centuries-old city has heaps to offer.
 As the second-largest city in North Holland, these canals and winding streets are chock-full of history, culture, and intrigue!